Emphysema, Chronic Bronchitis, and Flu

 The following guidelines can help to prevent flu with COPD:

-1. Wash your hands frequently and thoroughly several times each day.
-This can help prevent the spread of flu.
+1. Wash your hands frequently and thoroughly several times each day to help prevent the spread of flu.

 3. Also, get a pneumococcal vaccination, which helps prevent a certain type of pneumonia.
-In some patients with COPD, the vaccine should be repeated every five to six years.
+In some patients with COPD, the vaccine should be repeated every 5 to 6 years.
 Talk to your doctor to see what's best in your situation.

-4. Avoid crowds during cold and flu season because flu can cause serious problems for people with COPD.
+4. Avoid crowds during cold and flu season.

 For in-depth information, see WebMD's Flu Prevention Strategies.